Skip to Main Content

 Peer Review

-2. The impartial reviewers carefully evaluate the quality of the submitted manuscript, checking it for accuracy and assessing the validity of the research methodology and procedures.
+2. The reviewers carefully evaluate the submitted manuscript, checking it for accuracy and assessing the validity of the research methodology and procedures.

 3. If appropriate, they suggest revisions.
 If they find the article lacking in scholarly validity and rigor, they reject it.